 Brands are adapting their strategies to address the growing demand for second-hand and refurbished products, focusing on durability and long-term value.

-The increase in second-hand trade is driving innovations in reverse logistics and inventory management.
+The rise of second-hand trade is driving innovations in reverse logistics and inventory management.

 4. Authentication Challenges: